 We have our purpose and audience in mind, so let’s next talk about the difference between prompts and walkthroughs.

-A walkthrough is a series of connected prompts that provides a step-by-step guided experience across a single or multiple pages for in-context learning.
-Walkthroughs do ask more of the user’s time.
-However, the walkthrough’s unique hands-on learning encourages users to take the time to complete all steps.
-The whole is definitely more the sum of its parts.
+A walkthrough is a series of connected prompts that provides a step-by-step, guided experience across a single page or multiple pages for in-context learning.
+Walkthroughs ask more of the user’s time, attention, and action.
+However, the walkthrough’s unique hands-on experience encourages users to take the time to complete all steps.

-Floating prompts are a nonintrusive way to nudge users toward a feature or opportunity.
+A floating prompt is a nonintrusive way to nudge users toward a feature or opportunity.
 There’s no extra fluff here.
 Just a short and sweet message, an optional image, and a call to action in the form of a button that opens a URL of your choice.
-They're also ideal for most steps of a walkthrough.
-You can place a floating prompt in one of nine positions on a page:
+You can spruce up your message using the rich text editor or leave it plain and simple.
+Floating prompts are also ideal for most steps of a walkthrough.
+You can place a floating prompt in one of nine positions on a page.